deadYokai/deadYokai/README.md

 👀 I'm interested in sleep

-🌱 I’m currently learning linux kernel
+🌱 I’m currently translating some games to my native language

 📫 How to reach me:
   * Steam: [@deadyokai](https://steamcommunity.com/id/deadyokai/)